Mixed-race daughter and White father studying in white kitchen, campus building

-Surviving the Switch from Homeschooling to College
+How to Survive the Switch from Homeschooling to College

-As you can guess from the title, I was homeschooled.
-From kindergarten through high school, my parents taught me everything I know—and, yeah, I confess to having worn pajamas to “school” once or twice.
+As someone who was homeschooled themselves, I understand the difficulties of transitioning to college.
+From kindergarten through high school, my parents taught me everything I know—and, yeah, I confess to wearing pajamas to “school” once or twice.
 (Or maybe for most of my junior year.)
-With that background, some people expressed doubt when I started applying for college—in fact, one other student I met exclaimed, “You’re homeschooled?
+With that background, some people expressed doubt when I started applying for college.
+In fact, one other student I met exclaimed, “You’re homeschooled?
 Good luck.”
-And, to be honest, sometimes I agreed with her!
-Moving from homeschooling into college was definitely a challenge, but here’s the good thing: it is completely possible.
-I’ve done it, and you can too!
+And, to be honest, it sometimes felt like I needed all the luck I could get!
+Moving from homeschooling into college was definitely a challenge, but here’s the good thing: It is completely possible.
+Here are some steps I recommend taking to smooth the transition between homeschooling and college.

 1. Know your strengths

-• How to practice time management.
-As homeschoolers, we don’t typically have a set schedule like public school students.
+• How to practice good time management: As homeschoolers, we don’t typically have a set schedule like public school students.
 That means we need to learn how to plan our days so everything gets done!
 You won’t believe how many college students still struggle with time management, so admission counselors could be impressed—and maybe even surprised—by your planning skills.

-• How to look at the world differently.
-My college is committed to diversity in everything from cultures to world-views, and we love to see things in a new light.
+• How to look at the world differently: My college is committed to diversity in everything from cultures to worldviews, and we love to see things in a new light.
 Therefore, my perspective as a homeschooled student adds something new and valuable to their student base.

 2. Get to know the college environment